Andrew Callaghan: All Gas No Brakes

 In 2019, Callaghan published All Gas, No Brakes: A Hitchhiker's Diary, a memoir-zine recounting stories from a 70-day hitchhiking trip across America that he undertook two years prior at the age of 19.
 The idea for the YouTube series All Gas No Brakes was conceived from this memoir, before beginning his journalism studies at university.
 Quarter Confessions led to a partnership between Callaghan and Doing Things Media, who agreed to fund All Gas No Brakes.

 In early 2020, Callaghan started an All Gas No Brakes podcast in response to travel restrictions stemming from the COVID-19 pandemic.
 On the podcast, he interviewed past subjects from his All Gas No Brakes series via video call.

+In May 2020, in the midst of the George Floyd protests, Callaghan felt that news outlets were consumed with the looting and fires and failing to address the anguish of the protesters; his impression was that "Media is not covering this.
+The media is not talking to the people causing destruction in Minneapolis and figuring out why."
+The team produced a video on the protests in Minneapolis.
+In the words of Nate Kahn who worked as a videographer, the content "went from funny one-minute Instagram clickbait to an actual boots-on-the-ground news source."
+The production company became uncomfortable with the political content of some episodes, specifically those covering the George Floyd protests in Minneapolis.
+According to people working on the show, producer Reid Hailey of Doing Things Media asked Callaghan to make “party content” instead of news.
+By the end of 2020, Callaghan attempted to renegotiate his contract, which was set to expire in February 2022; he and his crew were locked out of the franchise's social media accounts and were fired in March 2021.